 but to your name give glory,

-for your loving kindness, and for your truth’s sake.
+and for your truth’s sake.

 2 Why should the nations say,

 3 But our God is in the heavens.

 He does whatever he pleases.